The Grove Infant and Nursery School

 Below are some websites that you may like to use with your child to encourage mindfulness and support well being.

 Children often like predictability and using a visual timetable at home to prepare them for activities is often useful.
-Below is a visual timetable.
+We use visual timetables at school so children know what activities come next in their day.
 We use them in school by popping up the day's lessons and then removing each picture once the activity is completed.
 Would your child benefit from this at home too?

-Sunshine Club (Nurture) is a proven effective school provision to help children further develop their personal, social, emotional and communication skills in a smaller nurturing group.
-Activities can include cooking, games, discussions, art work or working on their own class work.
+Our wonderful Nurture Provision (known as The Nest) is a proven effective school provision to help the children further develop their personal, social, emotional and communication skills in a smaller nurturing group.
+Provision include circle time, interaction and problem-solving games, sensory activities, art and snack time.

-Sunshine Club may run at different times during the school year.
+The Nest may run at different times during the school year and is led by our Learning Mentor and a Teaching Assistant.
 Teachers will work closely with parents/carers should their child be selected.

 Feelings Club